Data is an integral part of business decisions.

 Unstructured vs. structured data: 5 notable differences

-What is the difference between structured data and unstructured data?Structured vs. unstructured data can be appropriately understood by considering:
+What is the difference between structured data and unstructured data?Structured data vs. unstructured data can be appropriately understood by considering:

 - Who’ll be using the data?